Flubromazolam: Sweden

 Flubromazolam has been classified as an illegal substance in Sweden after seizures by customs and police, as well as indications from the EMCDDA of wider use as a recreational drug.

 Switzerland

 Flubromazolam is illegal in Switzerland as of December 2015.

 United Kingdom

 In the UK, flubromazolam has been classified as a Class C drug by the May 2017 amendment to The Misuse of Drugs Act 1971 along with several other designer benzodiazepine drugs.

 Australia

 In Australia, flubromazolam is Schedule 9 under federal law.

 United States

 Flubromazolam is controlled in Virginia and Wisconsin.
-On 23 December 2022, the DEA announced it had begun consideration on the matter of placing Flubromazolam under temporary Schedule I status.
-Later on 25 July 2023, the DEA published a pre-print notice that Flubromazolam would become temporarily scheduled as a Schedule I controlled substance from 26 July 2023 to 26 July 2025.
+On 23 December 2022, the DEA announced it had begun consideration on the matter of placing flubromazolam under temporary Schedule I status.
+Later on 25 July 2023, the DEA published a pre-print notice that flubromazolam would become temporarily scheduled as a Schedule I controlled substance from 26 July 2023 to 26 July 2025.
 On July 25, 2025, and effective the following day, the DEA extended the temporary scheduling until July 26, 2026.
+Effective 1 April 2026, flubromazolam is permanently Schedule I under the Controlled Substances Act.